Ladies First (2026 film)

-Ladies First is an upcoming American black-and-white romantic comedy film for Netflix directed by Thea Sharrock.
-It is loosely inspired by the 2018 French film I Am Not an Easy Man by Éléonore Pourriat.
-It has an ensemble cast featuring Sacha Baron Cohen, Rosamund Pike, Richard E. Grant, Emily Mortimer, Charles Dance, Fiona Shaw, Tom Davis and Kathryn Hunter.
+Ladies First is a 2026 American comedy film directed by Thea Sharrock.
+It is inspired by the 2018 French film I Am Not an Easy Man by Éléonore Pourriat.
+It stars Sacha Baron Cohen, Rosamund Pike, Charles Dance, Emily Mortimer, Tom Davis, Richard E. Grant, and Fiona Shaw.

-Premise

-A male chauvinist finds himself in an alternate world where the power dynamics of society are altered.
+Male chauvinist Damien Sachs learns how sexual discrimination feels after a hard fall transports him into a matriarchal society, where he must face the daunting Alex Fox, a female adversary matching his ruthlessness.

+It was released on Netflix on May 22, 2026.

+Plot